veaba/tensorflow-docs/docs/tf.compat/v1/train/init_from_checkpoint.md

-[tf.Variable](https://tensorflow.google.cn/api_docs/python/tf/Variable)Replaces  initializers so they load from a checkpoint file.
+Replaces `tf.Variable` initializers so they load from a checkpoint file.

 ```
  tf.compat.v1.train.init_from_checkpoint(